Arena di Verona

 For more info on the surrounding area, service and events scheduled in Verona and on Lake Garda, you can visit the Web site of the district's tourist board www.turismoverona.eu.

-If you have already bought your tickets for the Opera Festival, but you still don't know where to stay, check out the promotional and exclusive offers on Verona Booking, the free and safe service for your stay in Verona and province that guarantees 5% discounted rates in all hotels.
+If you have already bought your tickets for the Opera Festival, but you still don't know where to stay, check out the promotional and exclusive offers on Verona Up, the free and safe service for your stay in Verona and province.